 - Timeline - Likes generated from people clicking on your page in a person’s personal Timeline profile Likes section.

-- Mobile – Likes generated from people on a mobile device.
+- Mobile - Likes generated from people on mobile devices.

 - Search Results - Likes generated from people who used Facebook’s search box.

 - Page Like Another Page - Likes generated from other pages that like your page.

 - Facebook Recommendations - Likes generated from a Recommended Pages unit in the right-hand column on Facebook.

 - On Hover - Likes generated from the pop-up window shown when someone hovers over a link leading to your page anywhere on Facebook.

 - Ticker - Likes generated from mentions of your page in the news ticker.